cbbowen/graph/README.md

 # Efficient

 This library firmly embraces the philosophy that you only pay for what you use.
-For example, it provides graphs that support removal and those that do not because this capability impacts the performance characteristics of the data structure.
+For example, it provides graphs that support removal and those that do not, because this capability impacts the performance characteristics of the data structure.
 Where possible, it employs cache-friendly, contiguous layouts.

 # Generic